juliapazdziorek/Idle-Cat-Farm/README.md

 # 🌱 FocusFarm

-An indie farming simulation game designed to help you cultivate focus while you play.
-Currently in development as an evolution of a university project, FocusFarm invites you to experience the peaceful rhythm of farm life while exploring a beautifully crafted 2D [Sprout Lands](https://cupnooble.itch.io/sprout-lands-asset-pack) world.

-## 🚜 About

-FocusFarm is a 2D farming simulation game built using Java and Swing.
-Drawing inspiration from focus apps like [Forest](https://www.forestapp.cc) and combining them with classics like [Stardew Valley](https://www.stardewvalley.net), the game creates a unique experience where virtual farming activities help reinforce real-world focus habits.
+FocusFarm is a 2D farming simulation game built with Java and Swing.
+It's an indie game that combines the relaxing vibes of farming with focus-building mechanics - think [Stardew Valley](https://www.stardewvalley.net) meets [Forest](https://www.forestapp.cc) app.
+Originally started as a university project, it's now evolving into something bigger.

 ## 🌾 Features